MicrosoftDocs/ai-builder/ai-builder-docs/model-types.md

 ---
 title: AI models and business scenarios - AI Builder | Microsoft Docs
 description: This topic provides an overview of how the AI model types that you can create in AI Builder relate to various business scenarios.
+author: phil-cmd
+contributors:
+  - phil-cmd
-author: v-aangie
+  - v-aangie
 ms.topic: conceptual
 ms.custom:
-ms.date: 05/31/2022
+ms.date: 01/23/2023
-ms.author: angieandrews
+ms.author: plarrue
 ms.reviewer: angieandrews
 ---